Marcus-Gustafsson/AutoFileSort/README.md

 # 📂 AutoSort

 ## Overview
 AutoSort monitors a folder (Downloads by default) and moves new files into category folders based on their extensions.
-A system tray icon provides Start, Stop, and Quit controls, and an optional menu pop-up lets you decide where to file images.
+A system tray icon provides Start, Stop, and Quit controls, and an optional menu pop-up lets you decide where to file images ("a meme or not a meme, that's the question" - Confucios c.
+478 BCE).

 ![File Sorting Flow](images/Flow_chart_AutoSorter.gif)